List of longest-serving soap opera actors

 Soap operas, a serialised drama produced for radio, television and internet streaming, are specifically and uniquely known for their ensemble casts and long-running characters.
 Many of these characters have stayed in their respective series for decades, often played by the same actor.
 The following is a list of the longest-serving actors from soap operas all over the world.
 It details those actors with ten or more years spent on one year-round or stripped soap opera, despite itinerant breaks and in some cases with the actor portraying multiple roles.

-As of 2025, William Roache holds the Guinness World Record for the longest-serving actor in a television soap opera, having played Ken Barlow on Coronation Street since 1960.
+As of 2026, William Roache holds the Guinness World Record for the longest-serving actor in a television soap opera, having played Ken Barlow on Coronation Street since 1960.
 (Note: Roache took a fifteen month hiatus in 2013–14, while addressing accusations from which he was found not guilty on all charges.)
-Patricia Greene holds a similar record as the longest-serving actor in a radio soap opera, having joined the cast of The Archers as character Jill Archer in 1957.